Modern Slavery Act Statement

 We recognise the right of each employee to freedom of association, including the right to join trade unions.
 We ensure that we comply with employment legislation as regards child employment and we do not employ people who do not have the right to work in the UK.

-As part of the rollout of our Group Policies and Business Standards it is recognised that there is a need to clearly articulate the minimum standards required to comply with the Modern Slavery Act which require to be adopted and embedded across all businesses within the Ardonagh Group.
-This will be done in early 2019, to ensure a consistent approach is adopted going forward.
+As part of the rollout of our Group policies and business standards, it was recognised that there is a need to clearly articulate the minimum standards required to comply with the Modern Slavery Act and for these to be adopted and embedded across all businesses within The Ardonagh Group.
+This was rolled out in early 2019, to ensure a consistent approach going forward.

 As part of our annual review a supplier health check will be completed which will include compliance with the Act.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2022.

 The board of directors of the Group holding company, The Ardonagh Group Limited, approved this statement on 25 May 2022.